giocomai/castarter/README.md

   disclaimers)

-Each line of support enabled an increased feature set, the creation of example, an extension to a wider range of use cases, and the writing of documentation.
+Each line of support enabled an increased feature set, the creation of examples, an extension to a wider range of use cases, and the writing of documentation.

 ## Installation